weaverbel/intro-computational-thinking/content/1-exercise.md

 `(x/2) * (x + 1)`

-where *x* is the `number to be added.`
+where *x* is the `number to be added`.

 -------------

 That's it!
-Using those four key steps, we have covered the basics of computational thinking.
+Using those four key steps, we have learned the basics of computational thinking.

 ---------